Skip to content

 Moore, a 2024 Gold Glove utility player, has played every position on the field in the major leagues except catcher.

 Of course, the Phillies hope they won’t have to find out.
-There is an off day on Thursday before the Phillies host the Arizona Diamondbacks, but Realmuto’s status is unknown for the series opener on Friday.
+The Phillies have an off day on Thursday before hosting the Arizona Diamondbacks, and Realmuto will get treatment and further evaluation.
+His status is unknown for the series opener on Friday, but he is optimistic.

 Garrett Stubbs is the Phillies’ primary catching depth at triple-A Lehigh Valley after he cleared waivers and elected to remain in the organization in March.
 In three games, Stubbs is 5-for-12 with two homers.
 René Pinto, another catcher for Lehigh Valley, was placed on the injured list last week with a broken hand.